zephyrproject-rtos/zephyr/doc/develop/test/twister.rst

     skip testcase unconditionally.
 This can be used for broken tests.

 slow: <True|False> (default False)
-    Don't run this test case unless --enable-slow was passed in on the command line.
+    Don't run this test case unless --enable-slow or --enable-slow-only was passed in on the command line.
 Intended for time-consuming test cases that are only run under certain circumstances, like daily builds.
 These test cases are still compiled.

 extra_args: <list of extra arguments>
     Extra arguments to pass to Make when building or running the